 - Official report from ETS indicating a composite score of 468 on the Praxis Core Reading (156), Writing (162), and Mathematics (150) exams OR A COMBINED Math and Reading/Writing score of 1170 on the SAT or a cumulative score of 24 on the ACT.
-Please see your advisor for additional options. - 2.75 GPA or higher in all course work at Pfeiffer University and a C or better on all EDUC, SPED, MATH, ENGL, BIOL, CHEM, and HPED courses. - Score at least 80 on the Division of Education's Technology
+Please see your advisor for additional options. - 2.75 GPA or higher in all course work at Pfeiffer University and a C or better in all required EDUC, SPED, MATH, ENGL, BIOL, CHEM, and HPED courses. - Score at least 80 on the Division of Education's Technology Portfolio - Part 1